Networking Tips from Carter Thomas

 As an internet marketer at heart, I was used to being able to site behind a screen and “attract” leads via SEO, social media, paid traffic and other seo marketing strategies.
 Whenever I read an article about how powerful networking was, I casually dismissed it.

 “Yeah, that’s not really my thing,” I would say to myself.
 It can be uncomfortable to step out of our “natural” state and reach out to people.

 I was building a business that required clients, specifically DUI lawyers.
 I finally gave into the advice of many and started taking lunches around town.

 Nothing could have prepared me for the tidal wave of business that was about to come my way.

 Learn More In One Hour Than I Did In Four Years Of College

-Here’s what I thought networking was:
+Here’s what I thought private social network was:

 - Email friends, family and business acquaintances